vaccinekeeper/vaccinekeeper.github.io/source/_posts/2013-08-22-octopress-with-github-pages-and-cloud9.markdown

 	git checkout source
     git pull origin source

-This will work from the Cloud9 side as well, just remember to include the `origin source`
+This will work from the Cloud9 side as well, just remember to include the `origin source`, for some reason my source branch was merging into my master branch.

 Unless you really know what you're doing with Git, which I do not, I do not suggest running `rake setup_github_pages` or `rake generate` in this location.
 For me it just created a bunch of conflicts in my Cloud9 workspace that I did not have the chops to resolve.

-Make the appropriate changes then commit the source
+Write some more blog posts then commit the source

     git add .
     git commit -m 'source commit'